James Skippen: Defending patent rights

 Over the years, Skippen has defended many times in the media a company's right to defend the patented technology it owns and defend this technology, if need be, through litigation.
 Skippen has stated his belief that purchasing patents or transferring the ownership of patents from one party to another should not discount an entity's ability to defend patent infringement.
 Skippen has also stated that a patent system and a company or individual's right to defend its intellectual property spurs innovation and encourages small inventors.

 Contributions to other organizations

-From 2005 to 2011, Skippen served as a board member of Icron Technologies Inc., assisting the tech company in its Intellectual Property licensing program.
+From 2005 to 2011, Skippen was a board member of Icron Technologies Inc., assisting the tech company in its Intellectual Property licensing program.

 Skippen is a member of the Canadian Advanced Technology Alliance (CATAAlliance).
 Skippen is a member of the Licensing Executives Society and is also a member of the Executive for the Ottawa Technology Law Group.
 Skippen is also a former chairman of the Toronto Computer Lawyers Group.

 Skippen is a former vice-chairman and director of the Canadian Diabetes Association.